There is a lot of talk at the moment about the need to 'be resilient' in order to survive and thrive.

 Engagement in the arts can help build the resilience of doctors and has been shown to improve the health and wellbeing of patients.

-When learning exploring the subject of resilience it can be hard to know where to start.
+When thinking more about how you survive and thrive at work it can be hard to know where to start.
 I think it is helpful to look at key, individual aspects of what can build and maintain wellbeing.
 A deeper and broader understanding of resilience can then be developed by putting the individual components together.

 Every individual can aim to build their resilience, but the wellbeing and resilience of the medical workforce requires positive change to occur at all levels; the individual, the team, the organisation and the whole culture of medicine.